soderlind/css-flags/readme.txt

 The CSS Flags plugin / library for WordPress loads a dynamicly created CSS with responsive flags.

-**Note** CSS Flags is not a standalone plugin/libray, To display the flags you will have to [add code to your theme](https://github.com/soderlind/css-flags/#example-1) using your own plugin or theme functions.php
+**Note:** CSS Flags is not a standalone plugin/library, To display the flags you will have to [add code to your theme](https://github.com/soderlind/css-flags/#example-1) using your own plugin or theme functions.php

 You can [view the flages at my site](https://soderlind.no/css-flags-plugin-for-wordpress/)